 1. Cats help you cope with the loss.

 When you lose someone usually it’s very difficult to get better and feel good.
-Having your friends and family near most of the times helps, but if you have a cat she will definitely help you in coping with the pain.
+Having your friends and family near most of the times helps, but if you live with a cat she will definitely help you in coping with the pain.
 Cats have shown to be more helpful in getting over the loss quickly.
-Cats are the social support that human needs and people reported that they feel better when they talk to their cats and express their emotions because they won’t respond and won’t judge – which makes it easier for them to let their feelings out.
+They are the social support that human needs and people reported that they feel better when they talk to their cats and express their emotions because they won’t respond and won’t judge – which makes it easier for them to let their feelings out.

-2. Owning a cat is good for your health.
+2. It is good for your health.

 Cats lower the stress level for people which is good for their heart.
-So, if you decide to get a cat, you will have less chances of getting a heart disease.
+So, if you decide to get yourself a cat, you will have less chances of getting a heart disease.
 Your cat will keep you calm, they usually sense when you are upset and will come to you to cuddle and comfort you.
-A study showed that cat owners were 30 % less likely to die of a heart attack over the non-cat owners.
+A study showed that cat owners were 30 % less likely to die of a heart attack over the rest.
 Cat owners are more relaxed and get less stressed.